 -Avoid Anesthesia if at all possible and if you must have it, always ask for the ingredients and be sure you do not react to them.

 From personal experience, I can tell you that after becoming sick I can no longer tolerate anesthesia as I had previously before my illness.
 My dentist injected me 6 times to try to numb me for a procedure and the results were disastrous.
 Immediately after the injections, my BP dropped very low and I developed pain in my neck and a migraine.
 I spent the entire day in bed afterward with heart palpitations, migraines, muscle spasms, swelling and pain all over my neck and shoulders.
 This had never happened to me in the past prior to working in a sick building and becoming ill.
 So lesson learned, I keep my teeth as healthy as I can and I avoid unnecessary procedures, fillings and anesthesia like the plague.

 -Do not have amalgams removed by an inexperienced dentist unfamiliar with biological and holistic dentistry

 If you decide to have mercury fillings removed, you need to take high doses of antioxidants before, during and after removal of mercury. source

 Taking care of our oral health is extremely important yet it is often overlooked when we are sick.
 To keep my gums and mouth healthy I have practiced oil pulling with coconut oil and rinsing out with an herbal mouthwash each night.
 To avoid gum disease I also make sure I take adequate amounts of:

 Olive Leaf Extract

-With my diet I avoid all processed sugars and most grains which can lead to tooth decay.
-I also drink lot of homemade stock or bone broth full of minerals, vitamins and collagen.
-I make a big pot every 2-4 weeks and use it as my base for all the meals I prepare.
+With my diet, I avoid all processed sugars and most grains which can lead to tooth decay.
+I drink copius amounts of fresh pressed green juice and from time to time I also drink bone broth for its mineral content.
 If you need some ideas and recipes please click here.